KevinHougesen/AzureEventMicroservices/README.md

    1. `Auth` database and `UserCredentials` container for Authentication Service.
    2. `Users` database and `ProfileData` container for User Service.
 2. **Azure Event Grid**: Configure the Event Grid topics to publish and subscribe to events:
-   1. `UserCreated` topic and add `UserCreatedMailEvent` as event subscriber.
-Then add the Azure Function `UserCreatedMailTrigger` as it's subscriber.
+   1. Add the`VerifyMail` topic and add `VerifyMailEvent` as event subscriber.
+Then add the Azure Function `VerificationMailTrigger` as it's subscriber.
-   2. `UserRegistered` topic and add `UserRegisteredMailEvent` and `UserRegisteredUserEvent` as event subscribers.
-Then add the Azure Functions `UserRegisteredMailTrigger` and `UserRegisteredUserTrigger` as it's subscribers.
+   2. Add the `VerifiedMail` topic and add `WelcomeMailEvent` and `UserCreatedEvent` as event subscribers.
+Then add the Azure Functions `WelcomeMailTrigger` and `UserCreatedTrigger` as it's subscribers.
-   3. `UserUpdated` topic and add `UserUpdatedUserEvent` as event subscriber.
-Then add the Azure Function `UserUpdatedUserTrigger` as it's subscriber.
-   4. `UserDeleted` topic and add `UserDeletedEvent` as event subscriber.
-Then add the Azure Function `UserDeletedTrigger` as it's subscriber.
 3. **Azure Functions**: Deploy functions for each service.
-   1. `AuthFunctions`
+   1. `AuthService`
-   2. `MailFunctions`
+   2. `MailService`
-   3. `UserFunctions`
+   3. `UserService`
 4. **Azure Communication Services**: Set up a Communication Services resource for sending emails.
    1. It is possible to use e-mail or sms with Azure Communication Services.
 This project uses Azures e-mail service, as it is free.